Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 ### 5.4 Mirroring code updates on GitHub public repo

 1. The NCSU GitHub Enterprise repo of ShellCast at https://github.ncsu.edu/biosystemsanalyticslab/shellcast is also mirrored on the public GitHub site at https://github.com/Biosystems-Analytics-Lab/shellcast.
-Mirroring is set up through git add and git push remotes as explained [here](https://jigarius.com/blog/multiple-git-remote-repositories).
+Mirroring is set up through git add and git push remotes as explained under [in this blog under the "Adding multiple remotes" and "Push to multiple remotes" headings](https://jigarius.com/blog/multiple-git-remote-repositories).
 2. When adding and pushing changes to the remote NCSU Enterprise GitHub repo, use `git push all`.
 This will make sure both remote locations are up-to-date.

 We created the GitHub public repo and initiated remote mirroring after realizng the public view of the NCSU Enterprise GitHub repo was only public with NCSU authentication (i.e., public to only folks affiliated with NCSU).